castaway/dbix-class-book/chapters/07-More-CPAN-extensions.md

 ### Versions and upgrades

-Later on after deploying and using this database schema, later on we add some features and need to add or change columns on the existing tables, as an example we'll add a new column to the `User` table, `dateofbirth`.
+After deploying and using this database schema, we may later want to make some changes and add or change columns on the existing tables.
+As an example we'll add a new column to the `User` table, `dateofbirth`.
 Before we actually start adding the new column, we need to setup our existing Schema class to support versioning.
-Back in [](chapter_03-the-schema-class) we didn't set a `VERSION`, we add one now to define the initial version:
+Back in [](chapter_03-the-schema-class) we didn't set a `$VERSION` for our Schema, we add one now to define the initial version:

     package MyBlog::Schema;
     use warnings;